 It's important to invest in good quality watercolour.
 It will last longer and won't yellow or degrade as much over time.
 There are lots of different brands and levels available in stores and online.
-I use a variety, from Holbien and Winsor & Newton.
+I use a variety from Holbien and Winsor & Newton.
 Buy a few colours from different brands and find out which you prefer.
-Start small: you can mix a variety of colours using a limited pallete.
+Start small: you can mix a variety of colours using a limited palette.

-03. It's all about dry vs wet
+03. Explore dry versus wet